thesupersupersigma/thesupersupersigma/README.md

 youtube: https://www.youtube.com/@thesupersupersigma

-If any of my repositories (except for this one and my website) are public message me immediately on discord
+If any of my repositories (except for this one and my website repo) are public message me immediately on discord

 <!--
 **TheSuperSuperSigma/thesupersupersigma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.